massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. From the **Azure Cosmos DB account** blade, find the **Settings** section from the blade, and then select the **Keys** link.

-1. In the Keys pane, record the value in the **PRIMARY CONNECTION STRING** box.
+1. In the Keys pane, record the value in the **PRIMARY CONNECTION STRING** text box.
 You'll use this value later in this lab.

 #### Task 4: Create an Azure Storage account resource